nhihoang-data/Bellabeat-Case-Study-Analysis/README.md

 Strategy 1: Incentivize Weekend Consistency

-- To bridge the "Weekend Fade," Bellabeat should launch "Weekend Wellness" in-app challenges.
+- To bridge the Weekend Trend, Bellabeat should launch "Weekend Wellness" in-app challenges.

 - Action: Push notifications on Friday afternoons should encourage users to set a "Leisure Goal," rewarding them for wearing the device through Sunday.
 This transforms the device from a "work-week tool" into a "lifestyle accessory."